-Many pregnant women who are diagnosed with preeclampsia are put on bed rest and may have additional prenatal visits and tests.
+Since pregnancy causes preeclampsia, the only treatment is delivery, says Eduardo Raez, MD, an ob-gyn in private practice in San Antonio, Texas.
+As a result, many pregnant women who are diagnosed with preeclampsia are put on bed rest and may have additional prenatal visits and tests.
 Oftentimes, the baby is delivered via C-section.
 But, in general, mom and baby are just fine after the delivery.
 Gueller delivered her son Miles via a C-section at 35 weeks.
-Although he spent several weeks in the NICU, he’s now a happy, healthy, 3-year-old.
+Although he spent several weeks in the NICU, he’s now a happy, healthy, 5-year-old.

 More Health Content for Pregnant Moms:

 - What Are the Signs of Placenta Previa & How Is it Treated?